City-of-Helsinki/helsinki-design-system/packages/core/src/utils/README.md

 The parameters of the mixins are called rules.

-`$modifiers` define the rules for the emitted css of all modifiers.
+`$modifiers` define the rules for the outputted css of all modifiers.
-`$elements` define the rules for the emitted css of all elements.
+`$elements` define the rules for the outputted css of all elements.
-`$extras` define the rules for other emitted css, like media queries or special cases.
+`$extras` define the rules for other outputted css, like media queries and special cases.

 In some cases you only want parts of the css, not everything.
-These rules control the emitted output.
+These rules control the outputted output.
 The output of a modifier, element or extra can be either allowed or disallowed.
 By default, all outputs is allowed.

 ### Other parameters